 Where To Stay In Pushkar

-When booking accommodation in Pushkar, I recommend staying as close to the lake as possible.
+When booking accommodation in Pushkar, I recommend staying as close to Pushkar Lake as possible.

 Some of the best hotels and hostels in Pushkar include: